simongregory/tool-shed/README.md

-# ActionScript and Flex Project Tools
+# Tool Shed

-A collection of utility scripts for working with ActionScript and Flex projects.
+A collection of utility scripts to help working with ActionScript and Flex projects.

 ### as-docp